IE-482-582/Final-Project---Maze-Runners/README.md

 ## Project Description
 The maze runners project consists of 2 robots whose objective is to pass through a maze using the voice commands.
 The robots are fully voice controlled and has to pass through the obstacle course without hitting each other or with the walls.
 In other words, it also contains collision avoidance.
 The robots are controlled by a single operator who will command the robots by name and the robots will move simultaneously on his/her command.
+*NOTE - The commands will be quite rudimentary like forward, backward, left, right and stop.
+There are no hard and fast course instructions for the maze, just try to avoid the barriers and reach the target point as quickly as possible.*

 ## Gazebo World and Multiple Robots in the World
 Our custom world(or maze) is created using the custom_world.world file which is mentioned in our main.launch file which is the main launch file that we use to start the gazebo.
 In the file there are two supplementary files mentioned robots.launch and one_launch.launch.
 These two provide necessary arguments to the robot and to our python code.
 They are basically the hardware of the project.
 In the code you can edit the initial pose and experiment with various orientation of the robots.
 Also, using the custom_world_coords.csv file you can edit the Gazebo world as instructed below.
 Below is the maze that we are using in the project.